mac-can/PCBUSB-Utilities/README.md

 - PCAN-USB FD (product code: IPEH-004022)

 ## This and That

+Since version 0.5.3 macOS Big Sur (11.x) or macOS Monterey (12.x) is required to run the PCBUSB utilities as Universal macOS Binary.

 This repo contains only binaries files of the PCBUSB utilities.